Lemonade SDK Contribution Guide

 - Share an example of your app using Lemonade via Discord, GitHub Issue, or email.

-file to the server apps folder.
+- Contribute a guide by adding a .md file to the server apps folder.
 Follow the style of the Open WebUI guide.

 Guides should: - Work in under 10 minutes. - Require no code changes to the app. - Use OpenAI API-compatible apps with configurable base URLs.

-SDK Contributions
+Backend Contributions

 To contribute code or examples, first open an Issue with: